NumEconCopenhagen/projects-2023-agnete_louise_mathilde/README.md

 - Louise

 This repository contains
-1. Inaugural project, where we examine how elasticity of substitution and the relative effectiveness in home production affects the ratio "Mens work at home" / "Females work at home"
+1. Inaugural project where we investigate how the elasticity of substitution and the relative efficiency of home production affect the ratio "Men work at home" / "Women work at home".
+The code is run by pressing "run all" and wait for approx. 20 minutes.
 2. Data project.
 3. Model project.
 We model ...